How do I file a VAT Return online?

 The Making Tax Digital initiative

 HMRC has made a gigantic push to bring everyone online to simplify and improve processes.
-This means that, since 01 April 2019, all VAT-registered businesses with a taxable turnover above the current VAT registration threshold (£85,000) are required to submit their VAT Returns though an app.
-This whole system is what is known as Making Tax Digital (MTD) for VAT.
-This was a huge change that impacted more than one million businesses and changed the way they kept and filed VAT records.
+This whole system is known as Making Tax Digital (MTD) for VAT.
+Since April 2019, all VAT-registered businesses with a taxable turnover above the current VAT registration threshold (£90,000) have been required to submit their VAT returns using MTD-compatible software – and since April 2022, this applies to every VAT-registered business, even those below the threshold.
+A huge change that impacted more than one million businesses and changed the way they keep and file their VAT records.

 Once a business has registered for MTD, they will no longer be able to directly use their online account to file their VAT Return.
 Instead, they will have to use accounting software that is compatible with MTD.
 The positive around this is it makes things much easier to keep and submit records, whether that’s through an app or even by submitting your VAT return directly from any Excel spreadsheet.